 The ferry ride from Lucinda (Ingham) to Ramsay Bay at the north of Hinchinbrook Island is approximately 35km and takes roughly 90 minutes.
 The return ferry to Lucinda from George Point at the southern end of the island is approximately 4km and takes 15 minutes.

-Access to and from the Island is tidal dependent, so it’s important to take this into account when making your arrangements.
+Access to and from the island is tidal dependent, so it’s important to take this into account when making your arrangements.

 Skill Level